SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 If the portClusteringEnabled extended setting is set to false, the server ports should be created in each instance by the Administrator.

+##### SAML SSO Configuration

+Ensure that the following file locations in SAML SSO configuration are accessible to the new instance.
+If not, manually copy those files to the new instance.

+*   IDP metadata location
+*   Gateway metadata location
+*   Keystore location

 ##### Custom ESB packages

 Also make sure that all the custom packages are installed and ready in the new instance(s).